jameslevi/sprite/README.md

 **INSTALLATION**
 1. You can install via composer using this command *"composer require-dev jameslevi/sprite"*.
-2. Sprites folder will be automatically created in your root directory.
+2. Copy the sprite.json and sprite file from jameslevi/sprite directory from the vendor folder.
+3. Create a folder in your resources directory for storing source icons.
-3. Create a folder from your public directory for storing your sprites.
+4. Create a folder from your public directory for storing your sprites.

 **GETTING STARTED**
 1. Set the path where sprite will be saved from your sprite.json file.